milaboratory/docs/docs/mixcr/reference/mixcr-export.md

 By default, boundaries will be got from analysis parameters if possible or `FR1Begin FR4End` otherwise.

+`-lengthOf <gene_feature>`
+: Export length of specified gene feature.

+`-allLengthOf [<from_reference_point> <to_reference_point>]`
+: Export length for all gene features between specified reference points (in separate columns).

+For example, `-allLengthOf FR3Begin FR4End` will export `-lengthOf FR3`, `-lengthOf CDR3`, `-lengthOf FR4`.

+By default, boundaries will be got from analysis parameters if possible or `FR1Begin FR4End` otherwise.

+`-nFeature <gene_feature>`
+: Export nucleotide sequence of specified gene feature

+`-allNFeatures [<from_reference_point> <to_reference_point>]`
+: Export nucleotide sequences for all gene features between specified reference points (in separate columns).

+For example, `-allNFeatures FR3Begin FR4End` will export `-nFeature FR3`, `-nFeature CDR3`, `-nFeature FR4`.

+By default, boundaries will be got from analysis parameters if possible or `FR1Begin FR4End` otherwise.

+`-aaFeature <gene_feature>`
+: Export amino acid sequence of specified gene feature

+`-allAAFeatures [<from_reference_point> <to_reference_point>]`
+: Export amino acid sequence for all gene features between specified reference points (in separate columns).

+For example, `-allAAFeatures FR3Begin FR4End` will export `-aaFeature FR3`, `-aaFeature CDR3`, `-aaFeature FR4`.

+By default, boundaries will be got from analysis parameters if possible or `FR1Begin FR4End` otherwise.

+`-nMutations <gene_feature>`
+: Extract nucleotide mutations for specific gene feature; relative to germline sequence.

+`-allNMutations [<from_reference_point> <to_reference_point>]`
+: Extract nucleotide mutations relative to germline sequence for all gene features between specified reference points (in separate columns).

+For example, `-allNMutations FR3Begin FR4End` will export `-nMutations FR3`, `-nMutations CDR3`, `-nMutations FR4`.

+By default, boundaries will be got from analysis parameters if possible or `FR1Begin FR4End` otherwise.

+`-nMutationsRelative <gene_feature> <relative_to_gene_feature>`
+: Extract nucleotide mutations for specific gene feature relative to another feature.

+`-aaMutations <gene_feature>`
+: Extract amino acid mutations for specific gene feature

+`-allAAMutations [<from_reference_point> <to_reference_point>]`
+: Extract amino acid nucleotide mutations relative to germline sequence for all gene features between specified reference points (in separate columns).

+For example, `-allAAMutations FR3Begin FR4End` will export `-aaMutations FR3`, `-aaMutations CDR3`, `-aaMutations FR4`.

+By default, boundaries will be got from analysis parameters if possible or `FR1Begin FR4End` otherwise.

+`-aaMutationsRelative <gene_feature> <relative_to_gene_feature>`
+: Extract amino acid mutations for specific gene feature relative to another feature.

+`-mutationsDetailed <gene_feature>`
+: Detailed list of nucleotide and corresponding amino acid mutations.
+Format `<nt_mutation>:<aa_mutation_individual>:<aa_mutation_cumulative>`, where `<aa_mutation_individual>` is an expected amino acid mutation given no other mutations have occurred, and `<aa_mutation_cumulative>` amino acid mutation is the observed amino acid mutation combining effect from all others.

+`-allMutationsDetailed [<from_reference_point> <to_reference_point>]`
+: Detailed list of nucleotide and corresponding amino acid mutations for all gene features between specified reference points (in separate columns).

+For example, `-allMutationsDetailed FR3Begin FR4End` will export `-mutationsDetailed FR3`, `-mutationsDetailed CDR3`, `-mutationsDetailed FR4`.

+By default, boundaries will be got from analysis parameters if possible or `FR1Begin FR4End` otherwise.

+`-mutationsDetailedRelative <gene_feature> <relative_to_gene_feature>`
+: Detailed list of nucleotide and corresponding amino acid mutations written, positions relative to specified gene feature.
+Format <nt_mutation>:<aa_mutation_individual>:<aa_mutation_cumulative>, where <aa_mutation_individual> is an expected amino acid mutation given no other mutations have occurred, and <aa_mutation_cumulative> amino acid mutation is the observed amino acid mutation combining effect from all other.
+WARNING: format may change in following versions.

 `-positionInReferenceOf <reference_point>`
 : Export position of specified reference point inside reference sequences (clonal sequence / read sequence).